massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

     > **Note**: If you have previously created a cloud shell that uses a *PowerShell* environment, switch it to ***Bash***.

-1. In the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this is required to use the code editor).

 1. Create a resource group for the resources needed for this exercise.
 Replace **myResourceGroup** with a name you want to use for the resource group.
-You can replace **useast2** with a region near you if needed.
+You can replace **eastus2** with a region near you if needed.
 If you already have a resource group you want to use, proceed to the next step.

     ```azurecli
-    az group create --location useast2 --name myResourceGroup
+    az group create --location eastus2 --name myResourceGroup
     ```

 1. Run the following commands to create the Azure Storage account.
 The first command creates a variable with a unique name for your storage account.
 Run the second command and replace **myResourceGroup** with the group you chose earlier.
 Replace **myLocation** with the location you used earlier.